Medical and Social Egg Freezing in Ahmedabad

 The doctor quickly but gently places the eggs in the liquid nitrogen.
 It keeps the eggs in the same condition to be used in the future.

-- It helps maintain the fertility of women who are not ready for pregnancy and want to concentrate on their careers or higher education.
+- It supports in the preservation of fertility in women who are not ready for pregnancy and prefer to focus on their careers or further education.

-- The women can also donate the cryopreserved eggs to other women who are striving to conceive.
+- The cryopreserved eggs can also be transferred to other women who are trying to conceive.

 What are the complications associated with egg freezing?

 Egg freezing is a medical technique with possible risks, as with other medical procedures.
 Our Nisha IVF Centre team takes the time to explain the risks of egg freezing to help women make a suitable decision.